-Special Committee (SC) Emergency Telecommunications (EMTEL) Activity Report 2020
+Technical Committee (TC) Emergency Telecommunications (EMTEL) Activity Report 2021

 Chair: Cristina Lumbreras, EENA

-Our Emergency Communications Special Committee (SC EMTEL) is focused on the access to emergency services through different media, data transmission to public safety answering points, networks and IoT (Internet of Things) devices in the provision of emergency situations and in the context of the European Public Warning System.
+Our Emergency Communications Technical Committee (TC EMTEL) is focused on the access to emergency services through different media, data transmission to public safety answering points, networks and IoT (Internet of Things) devices in the provision of emergency situations and in the context of the European Public Warning System.

-Much of our work is centred on Next Generation 112 (NG 112) services, involving communications between IoT devices in emergency situations.
+Much of the committee’s work is centred on Next Generation 112 (NG 112) services, involving communications between IoT devices in emergency situations.
 The scope of this work includes the architecture, core elements and technical interfaces for network-independent access to emergency services.

-SC EMTEL liaises with organizations outside ETSI such the Electronic Communications Committee of the European Conference of Postal and Telecommunications Administrations (CEPT ECC) and the Global Standards Collaboration (GSC).
-It also follows the activities of organizations including the US National Emergency Number Association (NENA), the Telecommunications Standardisation sector of the International Telecommunication Union (ITU-T), and various fora and consortia, including the Internet Engineering Task Force working group on Emergency Context Resolution with Internet Technologies (IETF-ECRIT).
+Throughout the year EMTEL continued its liaison with organizations outside ETSI such the Electronic Communications Committee of the European Conference of Postal and Telecommunications Administrations (CEPT ECC).
+It also follows the activities of organizations including the US National Emergency Number Association (NENA), the Telecommunications Standardisation sector of the International Telecommunication Union (ITU-T), the Alliance for Telecommunications Industry Solutions (ATIS) and various fora and consortia, including the Internet Engineering Task Force working group on Emergency Context Resolution with Internet Technologies (IETF-ECRIT).